coleman-wma/Label-Crowdsourcing-Website/php/README.md

 Takes results from a subject test and posts it to the back end database.

 #### EXP3_postData_train.php
+Takes results from a single subject test and posts it to the back end database.

 #### consentSurvey.php
 #### newTable.php